 Once you are comfortable switching between you, your manager's, your direct reports, and teams goals, we'll focus on what you can do with your Direct Report's goals.

-- View their Goal
+- View/Edit their Goal

-This allows you as a manager to edit any parameters of your direct report's goal.
+You can also edit any parameters of your direct report's goal.
 You can also add or remove Key Results.
 Making any changes will trigger an email to your direct report so they are aware of any modifications to their goal.

 - View/Add/Edit Alignment of their Goal